chibicode/viewcoat/README.md

 ### Tested Ruby Versions

-It's failing on 1.9.3 because `OpenStruct` doesn't have `#to_h` method, and I'm too lazy to fix this.
+Viewcode is unsupported on 1.9.3 because `OpenStruct` doesn't have `#to_h` method, and I'm too lazy to fix this.

 - 2.0.0
 - 2.1.2